 No trip to the city of Luxor in Egypt is complete without a visit to the Karnak Temple complex, and the Karnak Temple Sound and Light Show is a definite must see.
+Nearly all of our Egypt tour packages, and virtually all of our Nile River cruises include a visit to the temple complex.
+However, visiting the site at night for the Sound and Lights Show is typically offered as an optional add-on.

 The Karnak Temple is a Massive Site